Itakello/playpen_eval/.github/copilot-instructions.md

 5. Optimize code for performance and resource efficiency where necessary.
 6. Always have a `main.py` file as the entry point to the application.
 7. Follow RESTful practices when developing web services or APIs.
-8. Use `dataclasses` for defining new classes.
+8. Use pydantic models for data structures and validation.
 9. Follow industry best practices and stay updated with the latest developments in Python.
 10. Use consistent coding styles and conventions throughout the project.

 ## References

-- Refer to the official documentation of Python and the libraries used (`pathlib`, `itakello_logging`, `tqdm`) for best practices and up-to-date APIs.
+- Refer to the official documentation of Python and the libraries used (`pathlib`, `itakello_logging`, `tqdm`, `pydantic`) for best practices and up-to-date APIs.
 - Follow PEP 8 guidelines for Python code style.
 - Utilize community resources and forums for troubleshooting and improvement.